benschaf/waste-schedule/README.md

 ### MoSCoW Prioritization: Must Have
 Listed below are only the user stories that were prioritized as **Must Have**.

-For all user stories, please refer to the [User Story Map](https://github.com/users/benschaf/projects/9/views/2).
+For all user stories and especially to see the acceptance criteria for each story listed below, please refer to the [User Story Map](https://github.com/users/benschaf/projects/9/views/2) instead.

 #### Epic: Landing Page optimization